dburrows/draft-js-basic-html-editor/README.md

 #### Webpack

-The component is built without `react` or `react-dom` so you'll need to make sure that Webpack can resolve it's own copy.
-Either add a fallback:
+The component is built without `react` or `react-dom` so you'll need to make sure that Webpack can resolve copies of both those modules.
+Either add your projects `node_modules` as fallback path:

 ```
 resolve: {